arkore/terradraw-workshop/docs/workshops/foss4g2025/basics/exercise-2.md

-# Exercise 2: TerraDraw implementation with UI interactions
+# Exercise 2: Terra Draw implementation with UI interactions

 Let's create a basic Terra Draw setup with more modes and UI buttons.
 Update your `src/routes/+page.svelte`: